Gal-Tch/Panpipe/README.md

 ## CLI example
-* please note that your current working directory is the project root
+* Please make sure that your current working directory is the project root.
+* This project is tested on Blender 2.93.5.

 Simple example to create two flutes with 500 and 400 frequencies (sorted):
 ```